 - Wait for an Automatic Increase: Credit card companies regularly evaluate customer accounts in order to determine if they merit a change in terms.
 This includes the credit line.
 So, if you are not in a hurry to get a higher limit, you could just exercise patience and wait until you’re granted one naturally.

 - More Available Credit & Lower Utilization: The more available credit you have, the better – considering that credit utilization is a major component of the Amounts Owed section of your credit score, which accounts for 30% of your total score.
-FICO—the largest credit scoring agency in the United States— calculates credit utilization for each of your cards individually as well as for all of your cards in combination.
+Credit utilization is calculated for each of your cards individually as well as for all of your cards in combination.
 More available credit will decrease your overall utilization as well as the individual ratios of currently tapped out cards.
 It will also signal to lenders that you are a trustworthy (as well as perhaps stretched thin) customer.

 - Added Spending Power: A higher credit limit obviously enables you to spend more money.
 This may be a blessing for some, who perhaps need to finance car repairs or pay medical bills.
 However, it can also be a curse for those who use the added spending power to support unsustainable lifestyles and to dig deep holes for themselves.